 Fares joined Watsi on July 2nd, 2016.
-Three years ago, Fares joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Four years ago, Fares joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Fares' most recent donation supported Alex, a 4-year-old boy from Tanzania, to fund an amputation to help him walk more easily.

 Fares has funded healthcare for 78 patients in 12 countries.